 What do I need to make this recipe?

-• 2.
-Parchment paper – this is MANDATORY for cooking fish.
+• Parchment paper sheets – this is MANDATORY for cooking fish.
 If you put the fish on an unlined metal sheet pan, IT WILL STICK.

 Lastly, a food scale can be very helpful.
 If you aren’t certain how much your portions weigh, putting the pieces on a food scale will help you gauge portion size.
 Eventually, after years of doing it, you’ll be able to eyeball it and get pretty close.